Sunanda Nair: Early life and education

-Nair took her initial training in Bharatanatyam at age six.
+Nair started training in Bharatanatyam at the age of six.
 She studied in Kathakali under Kalamandalam Krishnankutty Warrier.

-Nair is a disciple of noted Mohiniattam exponent Kanak Rele, credited for the revival and popularisation of this classical Kerala dance style.
+Nair is a disciple of Mohiniattam exponent Kanak Rele, credited for the revival and popularisation of this classical Kerala dance style.

-Nair was the first student to earn a master's degree in Mohiniattam.
-She was a student of Nalanda Nritya Kala Mahavidyalay at the University of Mumbai where she completed her Master's.
+Nair was the first student to earn a master's degree in Mohiniattam when she was a student of Nalanda Nritya Kala Mahavidyalay at the University of Mumbai.
 She completed a seven-year course in five years.
 The institution is the closest to the guru Kula Sampradaya.